 9 GCO В 7 Use the definition of congruence in terms of rigid motions to show that two triangles are congruent if and only if corresponding pairs of sides and corresponding pairs of angles are congruent.
 0-2 0-6% 9 GCO С 0 Prove geometric theorems.
 0-3 0-9% 9 GCO С 9 Prove theorems about lines and angles.
 Theorems include: vertical angles are congruent; when a transversal crosses parallel lines, alternate interior angles are congruent and corresponding angles are congruent; points on a perpendicular bisector of a line segment are exactly those equidistant from the segment's endpoints.
 0-2 0-6% 9 GCO С 10 Prove theorems about triangles.
 Theorems include: measures of interior angles of a triangle sum to 180°; base angles of isosceles triangles are congruent; the segment joining midpoints of two sides of a triangle is parallel to the third side and half the length; the medians of a triangle meet at a point.
 0-2 0-6% 9 GCO С 11 Prove theorems about parallelograms.
 Theorems include: opposite sides are congruent, opposite angles are congruent, the diagonals of a parallelogram bisect each other, and conversely, rectangles are parallelograms with congruent diagonals.
 0-2 0-6% 9 GSRT Similarity, Right Triangles, & Trigonometry 0-4 0-11% 9 GSRT Α 0 Understand similarity in terms of similarity transformations.
-0-2 0-6% 9 GSRT GSRT A 1 Verify experimentally the properties of dilations given by a center and a scale factor: a.
+0-2 0-6% 9 GSRT Α 1 Verify experimentally the properties of dilations given by a center and a scale factor: a.
 A dilation takes a line not passing through the center of the dilation to a parallel line, and leaves a line passing through the center unchanged. b.
-The dilation of a line segment is longer or shorter in the ratio given by the scale factor.
-Given two figures, use the definition of similarity in terms of similarity transformations to decide if they are similar; explain using similarity transformations the meaning of similarity for triangles as the equality of all corresponding pairs of angles and the proportionality of all 0-2 0-6% corresponding pairs of angles and the proportionality of all 0-2 0-6% 9 GSRT В 0 Prove theorems involving similarity.
+The dilation of a line segment is longer or shorter in the pasting but the past factor.
+0.0 0.00/ 9 GSRT Α 2 in the ratio given by the scale factor.
+Given two figures, use the definition of similarity in terms of similarity transformations to decide if they are similar; explain using similarity transformations the meaning of similarity for triangles as the equality of all corresponding pairs of angles and the proportionality of all corresponding pairs of sides.
+0-2 0-2 0-6% 0-6% 9 GSRT В 0 Prove theorems involving similarity.
 0-2 0-6% 9 GSRT В 4 Prove theorems about triangles.
 Theorems include: a line parallel to one side of a triangle divides the other two proportionally, and conversely; the Pythagorean Theorem proved using triangle similarity.
 0-2 0-6% 9 GSRT В 5 Use congruence and similarity criteria for triangles to solve problems and to prove relationships in geometric figures.
 0-2 0-6% 9 GSRT С 0 Define trigonometric ratios and solve problems involving right triangles.
-0-3 0-9% 1411g1001 0.0 0 0 /0
+0-3 0-9%